pedscoffee/PhysicianPromptEngineering/software-2.0.md

       <h2 class="text-center mb-8">A Solo Project (For Now) — Join Me!</h2>

       <p class="text-lg text-center text-secondary mb-6">
         This is currently a solo project by a practicing physician exploring the intersection of clinical medicine and modern AI development.
-There's no team, no formal organization, and no social proof—just one person building tools to solve real problems.
+The goal is to start a community where we can all benefit from each other's work.
       </p>

       <div class="card">